cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * `1.5e-5`
 * `-6.45e+8`

-**Note**: Mindustry itself doesn't recognize numeric literals in scientific notation containing a decimal separator.
+> **Note**: Mindustry itself doesn't recognize numeric literals in scientific notation containing a decimal separator.
-For example, `1.5e-5` is not a valid mlog number.
-Mindcode accepts these literals and converts them to a notation acceptable by mlog, e.g. `15e-6`
+> For example, `1.5e-5` is not a valid mlog number.
+Mindcode accepts these literals and converts them to a notation
+> supported by mlog, e.g. `15e-6`.

 Mindustry also supports hexadecimal and binary representation for integers: